Parallels suggested between Jesus & Horus

 did copy events from Horus' life, they would have had multiple options from

 which to choose.
-Further, one cannot compare crucifixion in 1st century
+Further, one cannot directly compare crucifixion in 1st century

 CE Judah, with a simlar procedure in ancient Egypt.
 Roman crucifixion followed